asyrjasalo/RESTinstance/README.md

 - A session is a single virtualenv which is stored in `.venv/<session_name>`.
 - Every `nox` recreates session, thus virtualenv, unless `reuse_venv=True`.

+### Development venving w/ pyenv

-The Pyenv setup works on OS X and on the common Linux distros out of the box:
+The pyenv setup works on OS X and on the common Linux distros out of the box:

     curl https://pyenv.run | bash
     export PATH="$HOME/.pyenv/bin:$PATH"